Chrysler Valiants, Valiant Chargers, Valiant Pacers,

 Making this even more interesting, Dodge was making small commercial vans in England at the time!

-The CL and CM models lost sales and performance.
-Later cars were designed to look bigger than they were; but buyers in Australia and the United States alike now wanted large interiors with small exteriors.
-There were also quality problems each time a model was introduced, and racing support was minimal.
-The Charger had died in 1978 as part of the "muscle car scare," and took with it much of the Valiant's sales along with all of Chrysler's production performance, until small-scale importation of turbocharged specialty cars and Vipers started.
+Later cars were designed to look bigger than they were, with dual headlights and imposing grilles (reminscient of B-body Dodges and Plymouths of the time); but buyers in Australia and the United States alike now wanted large interiors with small exteriors.
+There were quality problems each time a model was introduced, and racing support was minimal.
+The Charger had died in 1978 as part of the “muscle car scare,” and with it went much of the Valiant's sales along with all of Chrysler's home-grown production performance.

 Postludes

-Mitsubishi Australia has no records of the Valiant, aside from some sparse sales literature.
-There was only a little information on the Valiant itself.
+Mitsubishi Australia has no records of the Valiant, aside from some sales literature.

 When Valiant production ceased, ex-Chrysler Australia engineers concentrated on designing the Mitsubishi Magna.
 Rather than working out ways of reducing the size American cars to fit Australian tastes, in the case of the Magna, they widened a front wheel drive Sigma, to give it the interior room that Australians wanted, and created a success story that was adopted by Mitsubishi head office in Japan.
 The new car was exported around the world as the Diamante.